neow3j/neow3j-docs/docs/neo-n3/dapp_development/transactions.md

 ## Adding additional Network Fees

 There are two kind of fees one has to pay for a transaction, the system fee and the network fee.
-The system fee is the cost of resources consumed by the execution of a script on the neo-vm.
+The system fee is the cost of resources consumed by the execution of a script on the NeoVM.
 It depends on the number and type of instructions executed in the script.
 The network fee is paid for the size of the transaction and the effort needed for signature verification.
 Adding a higher network fee than needed gives the transaction priority in the network.
 Neow3j automatically fetches the necessary system and network fees for a transaction, but you can add an additional network fee